idawave/Leaflet.Comment/README.md

 # Leaflet.Comment
-A tiny plug-in for Leaflet that lets you drop pop-up o the map and write your comments in it
+A tiny plug-in for Leaflet that lets you drop pop-up o the map and write your comments in it.

+@coming soon!